 · To provide an environment in which any bullying behaviour is swiftly challenged and stopped

 Everybody in school needs to be clear what bullying really is.

 'Repeated, negative behaviour that is intended to make others feel upset, uncomfortable or unsafe.'

 Importantly, the school works hard to ensure that all pupils know the difference between bullying and simple everyday ‘falling out’ or one-off playground incidents.

 Please watch the video below where the children explain what bullying is and what we all need to do to stop any bullying behaviour as soon as it starts...

 We take all allegations of bullying seriously and we believe that bullying of any kind is unacceptable.
-Bullying is not tolerated at Stopsley.
-Please speak immediately to your child’s teacher if they experience any bullying behaviour so that it can be investigated promptly and dealt with.
+Please speak immediately to your child’s class teacher if you think they might be experiencing any bullying behaviour.
+This helps us to investigate it promptly and to deal with it quickly.